deepdev79/spotify/README.md

 9. If you only want to see last year streaming history then the files you need to upload should be formated as:

    "StreamingHistory[file number]"

+10. After uploading data you can also filter the data to see your history within certain timeframes.

+11. The "other" tab is experimental and doesn't provide much information hence it's not fully maintained